 - Try to buy local/organic.
 This way you know the environment was not harmed.

 - Avoid using flame candles in your pumpkins.
 Traditional candles contain paraffin which is the predominant wax used in the candle industry.
 They release an assortment of pollutants into the environment when they are burned.
-And, you breath in these pollutants as well.
-Try using a flashlight, or a non-plastic flameless candle (purchase it here– affiliate ).
+And, you breathe in these pollutants as well.
+Try using a flashlight, or a non-plastic flameless candle.
 If you still want to use an actual candle, look for alternatives such as 100% beeswax or non-GMO soy candles.

 - If you decide to forgo carving your pumpkin, why not make it into a delicious soup after Halloween.